How to winterize a boat

 Check up on deck.

-Pull out your anchor and rinse the mud off the chain and rode.
-Clean the black hunk out of the scuppers and scrub the lazarette.
-Clean the sails with soapy water, and make sure they dry off before storing them away.
+Rinse the mud off of the chain and rode of your anchor.
+Clean any black hunk out of the scuppers and scrub the lazarette.
+Clean the sails with soapy water, and make sure they properly dry as you prep them for storage.

 Check the engine system.

-Winterizing your engine system comes next.
-Top off your tanks; fill to no more than 7/8 capacity to allow for expansion in the spring.
-Stabilize your fuel, change your engine oil, and replace all the filters.
-Check the coolant in the cooling systems for the proper degree of protection.
-Check hoses, belts, and clamps.
-Make sure your thru-hulls open and close, but leave them open to store the boat.
-Clean your strainers.
-Don’t throw away your used oil, filters, coolant, and absorbent pads.
-Instead, check with local authorities on what is the best way to recycle them.
+Next is winterizing your engine.
+Top off your tanks, but fill to no more than 7/8 capacity to allow for fuel expansion in the spring.
+Stabilize your fuel, change your engine oil, and replace filters.
+Check the coolant to make sure it has the proper degree of protection.
+Check hoses, belts, and clamps, and clean your strainers.
+Make sure your thru-hulls open and close properly, but leave then open when storing the boat.
+Check with local authorities to see what the best way to recycle used filters, oil, coolant, and absorbent pads it.
+Don’t assume that throwing them out is the way to go.

 Flush the head.

-Flush the head with plenty of fresh water and pump out your holding tank.
-Run non-toxic antifreeze through the intake lines, the y-valve, macerator and discharge hose.
+Flush the head with plenty of fresh water and pump out your holding tank, and run non-toxic antifreeze through the intake lines, the y-valve, macerator and discharge hose.

 Drain water tanks.

-Completely drain your fresh water tanks and water heater (just remember to turn it off first).
-You can add non-toxic antifreeze directly to your water tank and pump it directly through your hot and cold plumbing.
-Tip: to save time and antifreeze, consider installing a siphon hose fitting just before your water pump and a water heater bypass loop.
+Completely drain the fresh water tanks and heater.
+Don’t forget to turn it off first, though.
+You can add non-toxic antifreeze directly to your water tank and pump it through both the hot and cold plumbing.

 After hauling.

-Fog the cylinders on gasoline engines and flush the engine’s raw water cooling system with non-toxic antifreeze.
-Open all thru-hulls, check your shaft, strut, cutlass bearing, props, intake screens, and anodes.
-Check the hull for blisters, change the gear lube in lower units.
-Clean and disconnect the batteries.
-Some boat owners remove the batteries so they can charge them at home over the winter.
-Others make sure the batteries are fully charged before haul-out and leave them in the boat.
-Wash the deck and hull.
-Cover the exhaust and any holes to keep critters from getting in your boat.
+Fog the cylinders on gas engines and flush the raw water cooling system using non-toxic antifreeze.
+Open any thru-hulls, check your shaft, strut, cutlass bearing, props, intake screens, and anodes.
+Check the hull for any blisters and change the gear lube in the lower units.
+Disconnect and wipe off the batteries.
+Some boat owners remove the batteries so they can charge them at home over the winter; it might be a good idea to do this if you’re able to.
+Wash the deck and hull thoroughly, and cover the exhaust and any holes to keep critters from getting in your boat.

 Storing your boat